About the Cathedral

 Plans for post-fire restoration begin.

-Post-fire cleaning and restoration of the Cathedral’s interior begins in the East End and chapels.
+Post-fire cleaning and restoration of the Cathedral’s interior begins in the east end and chapels.

-Restoration and removal of scaffolding renders the upper 55 feet of the South Tower visible for the first time in 15 years.
+Restoration and the removal of scaffolding renders the upper 55 feet of the South Tower visible for the first time in 15 years.

 The Cathedral's “Enter the Conversation” series hosts guests such as His Holiness the Dalai Lama, Gwen Ifill, Michelle Norris, Karen Armstrong, and Wangari Maathai, among others.

-The Cathedral commemorates the 10-year anniversary of 9/11 by offering “A Day of Community, A Day of Faith,” which includes four services, a “Spotlight on Spirit" tour, and music, readings, and messages of hope from local, national, and international guests.
+The Cathedral commemorates the ten-year anniversary of 9/11 by offering “A Day of Community, A Day of Faith,” which includes four services, a “Spotlight on Spirit” tour, and music, readings, and messages of hope from local, national, and international guests.